 Several businesses are also subject to zoning restrictions, which are designed to restrict specific types of organizations from operating in certain areas.
 Zoning problems are typically only an issue for businesses that offer what could be loosely defined as “vices” (e.g. liquor and tobacco shops, firearm dealers, or night clubs), which generate a great deal of pollution or noise.
 Home-based companies are also restricted in certain communities.
 The reason for this is to restrict certain activities from occurring in areas where they could likely interfere with the public good.

 There are also a few hard-to-classify formal requirements that some businesses must address.
 Most businesses must file for a federal tax identification number (also referred to as an employer identification number and abbreviated “EIN”).
 An EIN operates similarly to a personal Social Security Number, and assists in the payroll tax filing process.
 Many states also require businesses to file for a state tax identification number as well.

 Also, most sole proprietorships and general partnerships eventually find it necessary to take on a fictitious business name, (also called a “doing business as”, and abbreviated “DBA”).
 Many financial institutions require a formal DBA before opening accounts.
 A DBA also allows the business to conduct itself as something other than the owner’s personal name.

 How to get a business license?

 Before you begin to operate your business, you should do an exhaustive search to make sure that you’re aware of all requirements on your business.
 Be sure to check all levels of government in the location your business is registered and operating, as well as all organizations (both federal and private) that oversee your specific industries.

-One way to efficiently manage this search is to hire a professional agency to complete this for you.
+One way to efficiently manage this search is to hire a professional agency, like Swyft Filings, to complete this for you.
 They will be able to use their existing contacts to quickly compile this information.
 Contact one of our business experts today!